Troubleshooting Cilium deployed with Argo CD

 There have been reports from users hitting issues with Argo CD.
 This documentation page outlines some of the known issues and their solutions.

-When deploying Cilium with Argo CD, some users have reported that Cilium-generated custom resources disappear, causing one or more of the following issues:
+When deploying Cilium with Argo CD, some users have reported that Cilium-generated custom resources disappear, causing the following issues:

 Solution

-To prevent these issues, declare resource exclusions in the Argo CD ConfigMap by following these instructions.
+To prevent this issue, declare resource exclusions in the Argo CD ConfigMap by following these instructions.

 Here is an example snippet: